-Two types of events may lead to alter a tables group:
+Several types of events may lead to alter a tables group:

-- the tables group definition may change, some tables or sequences may have been added or suppressed, or one of the parameters linked to a table (priority, schema, or tablespaces) may have been modified, - ➤ the structure of one or several application tables of the tables group may have changed, such as an added or dropped column or a change in a column type having an impact in the log table structure.
+- the tables group definition may change, some tables or sequences may have been added or suppressed, - one of the E-Maj parameters linked to a table (priority, schema, tablespaces,...) may have been modified, - the structure of one or several application tables of the tables group may have changed, such as an added or dropped column or a change in a column type.